 All that is left to do now is to divide the numerator by the denominator...

-...and there you go: your monthly payment is 649,03.
+...and there you go: your monthly payment is 649.03.
 If you want to know what the total sum of all your payments will amount to, just multiply your monthly payment (MP) by the number of months you will pay your loan (n).
 In our example it would be:

 When you know what your total payments will be, you can also calculate how much you will pay the bank for loaning you money.
 Just subtract your principal from your total payments.
-In our case the costs of our loan would amount to 55 767,2 EUR.
+In our case the costs of our loan would amount to 55 767.2 EUR.

 You can also forget about all this long counting and use our mortgage calculator.

-While choosing a mortgage there are more things to consider than interest rate and fees.
+While choosing a mortgage there are more things to consider than just the interest rate and fees.
 You also need to decide what type of mortgage you want.
 There are of course many variations but the main two types are:

 A peace of mind is the biggest advantage of the fixed rate mortgage.
 You can be sure that your rate will stay the same and plan your expenses with more accuracy.
 Keep in mind however, that fixed rates are usually a bit higher than variable ones.
 And, if the rates fall, you won't benefit from it.

 The advantages of variable rate mortgages lie in its flexibility - when the base rate falls, your interest falls as well, if you want to overpay and get out early, you can.
-Ironically flexibility is also their main disadvantage - if the base rate goes up, so does your interest, thus it is more difficult to plan your expenses and you need to remember to have some extra money should the rate go up.
+Ironically, flexibility is also their main disadvantage - if the base rate goes up, so does your interest, thus it is more difficult to plan your expenses and you need to remember to have some extra money should the rate go up.